 - Step 3: The CUET scorecard will be displayed on the screen.

-- Step 4: Candidates can download the scorecard to proceed with the admission process.
+- Step 4: You can download the scorecard to proceed with the admission process.

-The CUET 2024 result was announced on July 28, 2024.
-The CUET results are prepared based on the candidate’s entrance exam performance.
-Candidates must register with CUET scorecards in the institution of their choice.
+The CUET 2026 result is expected to be declared by July 2026.
+The CUET results are prepared based on your entrance exam performance.
+Because in order to get into Top 15 B.E/B.Tech Colleges Accepting CUET or any other stream-wise college, you will need to register with CUET scorecards in the institution of your choice.

 - Candidate’s name